bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 categories: algorithms, dynamic programming
 ---

+The knapsack problem comes up quite often and it is important to know how to solve it.
+For example, "Given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?".
+The goal is to optimise the perceived value of the built roads within the fixed material budget.

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>

-The knapsack problem - "Given a collection of $$n$$ objects (each with a weight
+Given a collection of $$n$$ objects (each with a weight
 $$w_i$$ and value $$v_i$$) as well as a knapsack that can carry a certain weight
-$$W$$, which objects would you choose to pack?"
+$$W$$, which objects would you choose to pack?
 The goal is to optimise the total value of the objects that one can fit into the weight budget of the knapsack.

-The knapsack problem comes up quite often and it is important to know how to solve it.
-For example, "Given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?".
-The goal is to optimise the perceived value of the built edges within the fixed material budget.

 I recently encountered the above problem within a TopCoder marathon match.
 Below is my solutions and the code that I'll reuse for this problem